jorgegonzalezbenitez/WeatherApi2/README.md

 ## _Functionality_

-The software is responsible for acquiring and storing meteorological data from the Canary Islands at a specific point in time.
-It relies on a weather service provider (OpenWeatherMap) to obtain the information and store it in an SQLite database.
+The software is responsible for acquiring and storing meteorological data for the Canary Islands at a specific time.
+It relies on a weather service provider (OpenWeatherMap) to obtain the information and send it to a broker that acts as an intermediary, and finally write those messages that we send and receive from ActiveMQ in a directory.
 This process occurs every 6 hours to update the latest weather forecasts.

 ## _Resources Used_